 Organist specialising in the Baroque.
 He is Professor of early keyboards at Guildhall School of Music and Drama and Trinity College of Music.
 He has performed and recorded extensively as a soloist and with the Gabrieli Consort & Players and Florilegium.
 He re-formed the chamber group Trio Sonnerie and recorded the Bach Motets on the historic organ in Naumburg with Trinity Baroque.

-Neil currently works with a regional enterprise agency in North Wales on Lottery-funded local heritage tourism projects.
+Archaeologist and lecturer.
+He currently works with a regional enterprise agency in North Wales on Lottery-funded local heritage tourism projects.
 His works on the royal courts of the Welsh princes and related excavations have been published in Studia Celtica and have shed new light on the archaeology of mediaeval Gwynedd.
 He is a popular speaker on the Welsh lecture circuit, and has run numerous courses on the archaeology of Wales throughout the region.
 He broadcasts regularly on Welsh language television and radio, and is currently vice chairman of Segontium Roman museum and a Member of the Institute of Field Archaeologists.

 Art historian and linguist and a specialist in the art of Scandinavia and Central and Eastern Europe.
 She has an MA from the Warburg Institute and a PhD from the University of St Andrews.
 She has taught at the Universities of Copenhagen, St. Andrews, Aberdeen and Edinburgh.
 The author of Art and Design in Romania 1866–1927, her current research includes Scandinavian national revival movements and the work of Asger Jorn.